 Resolving Application Dependencies with Git Submodules

-Most modern applications rely heavily on third party libraries and must specify these dependencies within the application repository itself.
-Tools like RubyGems, Maven in Java, or Python’s pip are all dependency managers that translate a list of stated application dependencies into the code or binaries the application uses during execution.
+Most modern applications rely heavily on third-party libraries and must specify these dependencies within the application repository.
+Tools like RubyGems, Maven in Java, or Python’s pip are all dependency managers that translate a list of stated application dependencies into the code or binaries that the application uses during execution.

-However, in some cases the required third-party libraries can’t be resolved by the dependency manager.
-Such scenarios include private libraries that aren’t publicly accessible or libraries whose maintainers haven’t packaged them for distribution via the dependency manager.
-In these situations you can use git submodules to manually manage external dependencies.
+Sometimes the dependency manager can’t resolve the required third-party libraries.
+Examples are private libraries that aren’t publicly accessible or libraries whose maintainers haven’t packaged them for distribution via the dependency manager.
+In these cases, you can use Git submodules to manually manage external dependencies.

-This guide discusses the pros/cons of dependency management with git submodules as well as some alternative approaches to consider to avoid the use of submodules.
+This guide discusses the pros and cons of dependency management with Git submodules and some alternative approaches to consider to avoid using submodules.

-Git submodules are a feature of the Git SCM that allow you to include the contents of one repository within another by simply specifying the referenced repository location.
-This provides a mechanism of including an external library’s source into an application’s source tree.
+Git submodules are a feature of the Git SCM that you can use to include the contents of one repository within another by specifying the referenced repository location.
+It’s a mechanism of including an external library’s source into an application’s source tree.

 For example, to include the FooBar